xavi-silva/feup-ia1/README.md

 # Conclusion
 This project gave us the opportunity to implement the search algorithms we learned in theoretical classes, applying them to a puzzle game.
 Moreover, we understood the importance of choosing the right algorithm, as it requires balancing execution time and the proximity to the optimal solution.
 Additionally, this experience helped us strengthen our problem-solving skills and gain a deeper understanding of how different algorithms behave in practice.

+Project developed by:
-Paulo Coutinho, 202205692
+- Paulo Coutinho, 202205692
-Rui Xavier Silva, 202207183
+- Rui Xavier Silva, 202207183
-Tomás Vinhas, 202208437
+- Tomás Vinhas, 202208437

-Artificial Intelligence 2024/2025
+Artificial Intelligence 24/25